Stadhampton: Amenities

 Most of the amenities of the parish are in the village, including Stadhampton Primary School.
 Stadhampton village school used to be at the bottom of School Lane but is now in Cratlands Close.
-The parish has three pub-restaurants: The Coach & Horses Inn in Chiselhampton and The Crown and the Crazy Bear Hotel in Stadhampton.
+The parish has two pub-restaurants: The Coach & Horses Inn in Chiselhampton, and the Crazy Bear Hotel in Stadhampton; previously a third, The Crown operated in the village, but was closed down permanently in 2024.
 Stadhampton has a petrol station that includes a village store.
 Oxfordshire Animal Sanctuary is in Stadhampton.
 Thames Travel bus route T1 serves Stadhampton six days a week, linking the village with Oxford via Garsington and Cowley and with Watlington via Chalgrove.
 Buses run hourly from Mondays to Fridays and every 125 minutes on Saturdays.
 There is no Sunday service.